galpt/cake-autortt/README.md

 | `default_rtt_ms` | 100 | Default RTT when insufficient hosts available |
 | `debug` | 0 | Enable debug logging (0=disabled, 1=enabled) |

+> [!NOTE]
-**Note:** While the interface parameters have "auto" as default, auto-detection may not work reliably in all configurations.
+> While the interface parameters have "auto" as default, auto-detection may not work reliably in all configurations.
 It is strongly recommended to explicitly set these values.